IBM/s2i-open-liberty-workshop/README.md

 1. Once those builds complete a replication controller will be created that manages the application pods.
 Navigate to `Workloads` > `Pods` and look for your new pod.
 It should start with `authors-2`.

 1. Once you have verified that the new pod is running, navigate to `Networking` > `Routes` and click on the `open-liberty-app` route to visit your running application.

+### Optional: Configure a GitHub Webhook for automating builds

+In this optional section we will explore the option of configuring a webhook that will automatically notify OpenShift of a git push and will kick off the build and deploy process.

+1. Clone the repo
+1. Add repo to template file
+1. Uncomment lines in template
+1. run delete script
+1. run new app command again
+1. Copy the secret that is output after the new app command
+1. Go to git repo and create webhook using the format from docs with the secret copied earlier
+1. Push a change
+1. View builds on OpenShift

 ## Conclusion
 In this lab we have explored building our own custom s2i images for building containerized application from source code.
 We utilized a multi stage s2i process that separated the build environment from the runtime environment which allowed for us to have a slimmer application image.
 Then, we deployed the application as a traditional Kubernetes deployment.
 Lastly, we explored how to automate the building and deploying of the application using OpenShift build and deployment configs.